-Marketing is a managerial discipline which is highly relevant in all facets of Business.
-As a result of this course, the student is expected to become familiar with the underpinning of the marketing thinking.
-He/She is expected to become systematically familiar with Marketing's content and structure.
+Marketing Management is highly relevant in all facets of Business.
+As a result of this course the student is expected to become familiar with the underpinning of the marketing thinking.
+He is expected to become systematically familiar with Marketing's content and structure.
 The student should gain familiarity with marketing's definitions, principles, categorization and comparisons, and its various processes.
 The student should gain familiarity the unique perspectives of the different areas in marketing as they are founded based on and related to other basic disciplines.
 The student is expected to be able to exhibit this knowledge in class discussion, and in analyzing variety of marketing cases.
-Through this case analysis experience the student is expected to be able to assess marketing situations in real life examples, to offer systematic and analysis of marketing contexts, to strategically outline systematic optimal marketing solutions.
+Through this case analysis experience, the student is expected to be able to assess marketing situations in real life examples, to offer systematic and analysis of marketing contexts, and to strategically outline systematic optimal marketing solutions.

-COURSE LEARNING OUTCOMES1
+COURSE LEARNING OUTCOMES